Asian Salad Dressing

 Description

-This Asian salad dressing recipe has a beautiful flavor profile that is so darn scrumptious!
-Perfect for drizzling over healthy Chinese chicken salads, it also doubles as a fabulous chicken marinade.
-Get ready to enjoy this authentic recipe for Asian dressing!
+This Asian salad dressing is a restaurant recipe.
+It has a delicious flavor profile that’s both sweet and savory.
+It’s ideal for drizzling over Chinese chicken salads, and for use as a fabulous chicken marinade.

 Ingredients